Quantitative measure equivalence between amenable groups: Introduction

-Regarding groups with same degree of growth, Austin proved that $\LL^1$ measure equivalent groups of polynomial growth have bi-Lipschitz asymptotic cones \cite{austinIntegrableMeasureEquivalence2016}.
+Regarding groups with same degree of polynomial growth, Austin proved that $\LL^1$ measure equivalent groups of polynomial growth have bi-Lipschitz asymptotic cones \cite{austinIntegrableMeasureEquivalence2016}.
 Combined with a famous theorem of Pansu \cite[Thm.
 3]{pansuMetriquesCarnotCaratheodoryQuasiisometries1989}, this implies for instance that a non-virtually abelian nilpotent group cannot be $\LL^1$ measure equivalent to an abelian group.
-By contrast we show the following surprising converse for the Heisenberg group. \begin{thmintro}[{see Thm. \ref{thm:OE between Heis and Z4}}] There exists an orbit equivalence coupling between $\Z^4$ and $\Heis(\Z)$ that is $\LL^p$ for every $p<1$. \end{thmintro}
+The following result shows that this rigidity statement cannot be extended to $\LL^p$ for $p<1$. \begin{thmintro}[{see Thm. \ref{thm:OE between Heis and Z4}}] There exists an orbit equivalence coupling between $\Z^4$ and $\Heis(\Z)$ that is $\LL^p$ for every $p<1$. \end{thmintro}

-In all cases considered in this paper, the actions constructed by means of Følner tiling sequences are profinite actions but it seems likely that non profinite actions can be built in this manner as well.
+In this paper, the actions we construct by means of Følner tiling sequences turn out to be (explicit) profinite actions.
 To the best of our knowledge, this way of producing orbit equivalences between amenable groups is new, and quite different from the much more abstract quasi-tiling machinery of Ornstein and Weiss \cite{ornsteinEntropyisomorphismtheorems1987}.
 Note that latter allows them to prove that \emph{all} free measure-preserving ergodic actions of \emph{all} amenable groups are orbit equivalent.
 This brings us to the complementary problem of studying quantitatively orbit equivalence between actions of a fixed amenable group.
-This is obviously a vast program, so we shall simply mention the following natural question, which is already interesting for the group $\Z$. \begin{que} Let $\Gamma$ be an amenable finitely generated group.
-Does there exists a single unbounded increasing function $\varphi$ such that any two free measure-preserving ergodic actions actions of $\Gamma$ are $\varphi$ orbit equivalent? \end{que}
+This is obviously a vast program, so we shall simply mention the following natural question, which is already interesting for the group $\Z$. \begin{ques} Let $\Gamma$ be an amenable finitely generated group.
+Does there exist a single unbounded increasing function $\varphi$ such that any two free measure-preserving ergodic actions actions of $\Gamma$ are $\varphi$ orbit equivalent? \end{ques}